svermeulen/nvim-teal-maker/ReadMe.md

 1. Install the plugin using whatever neovim plugin manager you prefer.

 2. Place some `tl` files inside a `/teal` directory underneath one of the directories on the neovim `runtimepath` (see `:h runtimepath` for details).
-If you're not making a plugin and instead want to just write some neovim configuration in `teal`, you should be able to just add a `/teal` directory alongside your `init.lua`
+If you're not making a plugin and instead want to just write some neovim configuration in `teal`, you should be able to just add a `/teal` directory alongside your `init.lua` / `init.vim`

 3. Also place a file named `tlconfig.lua` alongside the `/teal` directory with contents: